balazsgerlei/AndroidSecurityEvolution/README.md

 [Android 10 release notes - Security features](https://source.android.com/docs/setup/about/android-10-release#security_features)

-* File access disabled by default in `WebView`
+* File access disabled by default in `WebView`, see [setAllowFileAccess of WebSettings](https://developer.android.com/reference/android/webkit/WebSettings#setAllowFileAccess(boolean))
 * [TLS 1.3](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_1.3) become available and enabled by default, see [TLS 1.3 enabled by default section of Android 10 Behavior changes: all apps](https://developer.android.com/about/versions/10/behavior-changes-all#tls-1.3)
 * Certificates signed with _SHA-1_ no longer trusted in _TLS_
 * System overlay permissions are reset on reboot for apps downloaded from _Google Play_, and after 30 seconds for sideloaded apps.
-* Background apps cannot launch other Activites (e.g. other apps)
+* Background apps cannot launch other Activites (e.g. other apps), see [Background apps launching section of Android 10 release notes](https://source.android.com/docs/setup/about/android-10-release#background_apps_launching) and [Background activity restrictions section of Security and Privacy Enhancements in Android 10](https://source.android.com/docs/security/enhancements/enhancements10#background-activity)
-* [File Based Encryption (FBE)](https://source.android.com/docs/security/features/encryption/file-based) is mandatory for devices that launch with this Android version (devices updated to it can still continue using [Full Disk Encryption (FDE)](https://source.android.com/docs/security/features/encryption/full-disk))
+* [File Based Encryption (FBE)](https://source.android.com/docs/security/features/encryption/file-based) is mandatory for devices that launch with this Android version (devices updated to it can still continue using [Full Disk Encryption (FDE)](https://source.android.com/docs/security/features/encryption/full-disk)), see [Encryption](https://source.android.com/docs/security/features/encryption)
 * `FLAG_SECURE` flag is added for biometric or device credential (_PIN_, _pattern_ or _password_) prompts, including both unlocking the device and [BiometricPrompt](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt) in apps - this means you cannot take a screenshot of these screens and they also appear blacked out in screen shares, see [source for com.android.systemui.biometrics.AuthContainerView on Android Code Search](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/packages/SystemUI/src/com/android/systemui/biometrics/AuthContainerView.java;l=843;bpv=0;bpt=0)
-* Only the default [Input Method Editor (IME)](https://developer.android.com/develop/ui/views/touch-and-input/creating-input-method) app can access _Clipboard_ data from the background, see [Limited access to clipboard data section of Privacy changes in Android 10](https://developer.android.com/about/versions/10/privacy/changes#clipboard-data)
+* Only the default [Input Method Editor (IME)](https://developer.android.com/develop/ui/views/touch-and-input/creating-input-method) app can access _Clipboard_ data from the background, see [Limited access to clipboard data section of Privacy changes in Android 10](https://developer.android.com/about/versions/10/privacy/changes#clipboard-data) and [Clipboard data section of Security and Privacy Enhancements in Android 10](https://source.android.com/docs/security/enhancements/enhancements10#clipboard-data)
-* [StrandHogg 2.0](https://promon.co/resources/downloads/strandhogg-2-0-new-serious-android-vulnerability/) exploit ([CVE-2020-0096](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-0096)) no longer possible (a patch for the vulnerability is also backported to Android 8.0, 8.1 and 9.0 with the [May 2020 security update](https://source.android.com/docs/security/bulletin/2020-05-01) - if the manufacturer released the update to a device), see [StrandHogg Attack / Task Affinity Vulnerability](https://developer.android.com/topic/security/risks/strandhogg) and [StrandHogg 2.0 Exploit Explained - Why Users and Android App Developers should care](https://www.xda-developers.com/strandhogg-2-0-android-vulnerability-explained-developer-mitigation/) and [Strandhogg Vulnerability](https://androidexplained.github.io/security/android/malware/2020/09/23/strandhogg.html)
+* [StrandHogg 2.0](https://promon.co/resources/downloads/strandhogg-2-0-new-serious-android-vulnerability/) exploit ([CVE-2020-0096](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-0096)) no longer possible (a patch for the vulnerability is also backported to _Android 8.0_, _8.1_ and _9.0_ with the [May 2020 security update](https://source.android.com/docs/security/bulletin/2020-05-01) - if the manufacturer released the update to a device), see [StrandHogg Attack / Task Affinity Vulnerability](https://developer.android.com/topic/security/risks/strandhogg) and [StrandHogg 2.0 Exploit Explained - Why Users and Android App Developers should care](https://www.xda-developers.com/strandhogg-2-0-android-vulnerability-explained-developer-mitigation/) and [Strandhogg Vulnerability](https://androidexplained.github.io/security/android/malware/2020/09/23/strandhogg.html)

 ## Android 11 (API 30) - Red Velvet Cake